 - Remove from the oven and top with your choice of toppings!

-Squash will keep in a closed container in the fridge for up to 5 days and can be reheated in the oven at 200F or in a microwave.
+- Squash will keep in a closed container in the fridge for up to 5 days or in the freezer for up to 1 month and can be reheated in the oven at 200F or in a microwave.

 - If you add toppings fresh avocado, cilantro, and lime juice are all great choices!